RetroDECK/ES-DE/USERGUIDE-DEV.md

 ## Placing games and other resources on network shares

 Although ES-DE does support placing game ROMs, the `.emulationstation` home directory and the `downloaded_media` directory on network shares, this can lead to serious performance problems in some instances.
 Especially problematic is the Microsoft SMB protocol as it offers abysmal performance for some disk operations on which ES-DE relies heavily.
 For small game libraries this can still be acceptable, but for libraries with hundreds or thousands of games the application startup time and overall usage will be very painful or even unusable.
+Similar issues could occur when using file hosting services like Google Drive.

 A general recommendation is to place all game files and other data on drives connected directly to the machine where ES-DE is running.
 Even using low speed technology like USB thumb drives, SD cards etc. is generally fine and leads to acceptable performance in most instances.